tzelalouzeir/web-scraping_multipages/README.md

-# webscrapping_multi
-Web scrapping multi-pages
+# scapping multi-pages with bs4

+As mentioned in last [repo webscrapping with bs4](https://github.com/tzelalouzeir/webscrapping), Let's  upgrade it.

+## To do
+-